Play Submissions Canada | Alumnae Theatre

 Partnering with directors, dramaturges, and actors, NPD organizes 3 annual showcases of new Canadian works:

 Many NPD members submit plays to New Ideas Festival, Alumnae Theatre’s juried 3-week festival of new plays held each March.
 Plays developed through NPD are also eligible for full production in November as part of Alumnae’s FireWorks, which features 2 to 3 new works.

 How to Join the New Play Development (NPD) group:

 To join NPD, you must be a member of Alumnae Theatre:

 For more information on joining the NPD and the meeting dates/times:

-The Main Stage plays are usually by established playwrights.
+The Main Stage plays are usually written by established playwrights.
 However, any playwright is welcome to submit his/her script to our programming chair at any time for consideration.

 The Mainstage season programming process occurs between June and October each year, with a season usually announced in November or December.